 - Harvesting evergreen trees that are more than 6 years old

 - Cultivating, raising, or harvesting agricultural or horticultural products for personal use

-Once you determine that your business qualifies, getting the partial sales tax exemption on diesel fuel purchases is relatively simple.
-Start by contacting a fuel card provider that can apply the diesel tax exemption so that your company is invoiced at the reduced sales tax rate.
-Make sure you complete the proper exemption certificate required by the State Board of Equalization and submit it to your fuel vendor.
+Once you determine whether your business qualifies, getting the exemption on diesel fuel purchases is relatively simple.
+Start by contacting a fuel card company that can apply the diesel tax exemption so that your company is invoiced at the reduced sales tax rate.
+Make sure you complete the proper exemption certificate required by the State Board of Equalization and submit it to your vendor.
 The exemption should then be applied to your fuel purchases without requiring your company to file for a refund.